vahid-pezeshki/vahid-pezeshki/README.md

 *I'm an artificial intelligence student in Tabriz. i like to code, and i love to learn new skills and new technologies.*
 <br><br>

-- 🌱 I’m currently learning **.NET Core, React with TypeScript and Data Science.**
+- 🌱 I’m currently learning **.NET Core, React/TypeScript and Data Science.**

 - 💬 Ask me about **Python and Artificial Intelligence.**